Doctor Hilary Jones issues urgent carbon monoxide warning as cases rise in summer

 Prevention

 The best way to prevent CO poisoning is to have domestic gas appliances safety checked annually, and to have a CO alarm in your home.
-Northern Gas Networks has also offered some crucial guidance on what to do to prevent carbon monoxide poisoning in summer:
+Northern Gas Networks has also offered guidance on what to do to prevent carbon monoxide poisoning in summer.

 Pack a portable carbon monoxide alarm when travelling